EdHurtig/jServe/README.md

 Bugs
 ====

-I am aware of a ton of issues with this project, most relating to the HTTP protocaol headers, and I would love to fix them at some point, but again this was an acedemic project from high school that I can't support.
+I am aware of a ton of issues with this project, most relating to the HTTP protocaol headers.
+I would love to fix them at some point, but again this was an acedemic project from high school that I can't support.